 Each spouse will know where he or she stands when it comes to his or her duties and obligations in the event a marriage ends.
 A prenuptial agreement potentially reduces infighting over dividing up belongings and a number of personal concerns otherwise left up to courts to decide.

-The prenuptial agreement she creates also lets couples know the expectations that each spouse has for the marriage, and lets the couple know what to expect should the marriage come to an end.
+The prenuptial agreement we create also lets couples know the expectations that each spouse has for the marriage, and lets the couple know what to expect should the marriage come to an end.
 This will reduce contention and possibly allow each spouse to leave the marriage with less animosity toward the other.
 Rather than diminish the romantic aspect of marriage, a prenuptial agreement can keep spouses realistic about the expectations they have toward each other, and go into the marriage with a better understanding of what will occur if certain circumstances arise.

 Contact A Perceptive And Skilled Prenup Lawyer